Join our incredible team

 Cover letter response:

 “As Volunteer Coordinator, I produced clear newsletters and social posts to keep 150 volunteers engaged, and facilitated monthly briefings where feedback shaped future events.
-Volunteer retention increased by 20%, which showed me the value of adapting communication for different audiences.”
+Volunteer retention increased by 20%, which showed me the value of adapting communication for different audiences.”4.
+Tailor it

 5. Polish it up